 Like for all Supplementary Services, the availability and detailed functionality of Call Hold and Multiparty services depends on the configuration of the network.
-The BGS5 can only request the service, but the network decides whether and how the request will be answered.
+The EHS5-E can only request the service, but the network decides whether and how the request will be answered.

 <n>(num)</n> 0 Release all held calls or set User Determined User Busy (UDUB) for a waiting call: If a call is waiting, release the waiting call.
 The calling party will receive a "BUSY" indication (Supplementary Service User Determined User Busy "UDUB") Otherwise, terminate all held calls (if any).
 1 Terminate all active calls (if any) and accept "the other call" as the active call: If a call is waiting, the waiting call will be accepted.
+Otherwise, if a hold call is present, the hold call becomes active.
 Otherwise, if a held call is present, the held call becomes active.
 1X Terminate a specific call X. The call may be active, held or waiting.
 The remote party of the terminated call will receive a "NO CARRIER" indication.
 Parameter X is the call number <idx> in the list of current calls indicated by AT+CLCC.</idx> 2 Place all active calls on hold (if any) and accept "the other call" as the active call: If a call is waiting, the waiting call will be accepted.
 Otherwise, if a held call is present, the held call becomes active.
-2X Place all active calls on hold except call X. Parameter X is the call number <idx> in the list of current calls indicated by AT+CLCC.</idx> 3 Add a held call to the active calls in order to set up a conference (multiparty) call.
+2X Place all active calls on hold except call X. Parameter X is the call number $$ in the list of current calls indicated by AT+CLCC.
+3 Add a held call to the active calls in order to set up a conference (multiparty) call.